-Any portion of sick leave entitlement not taken in any one year will be cumulative from year to year for a maximum of five years entitlement.
+Any portion of sick leave entitlement not taken in any one year will be cumulative from year to year.

-6.2 Can Employees Stay Home And Look After Their Family?
+6.2.
+Can Employees Stay Home and Look After Their Family?

 Upon application an employee may be granted leave for the care of ill or injured immediate family members.